RancidDax/namazu.tools/top.md

 {: .note }
 > MUR has the stack rot players move inside the boss' hitbox, whilst the defamation players move outside the hitbox.
 >
 > Tether players should also give way to rots to reduce car crashes.
+>
+> All players should never pass through the direct center of the arena to avoid walking through the H2 player.

 Tethers players will initially have an "inactive" buff, meaning that they can be any distance away from eachother without causing it to break.
 Once their tether becomes active, if **Blue Tethers** move far apart, the tether will break, and if **Christmas Tethers** move close together, their tether will break.
 Both breaks cause **high raid-wide** "patch" damage and a **Thrice-come Ruin debuff** to be inflicted on each player.